-There is a School Council here, i.e. a committee of pupils that represents each school year within the Juniors' Department and year 2.
+There is a School Council here, i.e. a committee of pupils that represents each school year from year 2-6.
 The representatives are elected annually by the pupils.
 The committee discuss aspects of life in the school and matters such as school rules, activities to be offered, arrangements for health and safety of the pupils etc.